-I am at my best when I am learning, when I invest in personal growth.
+I am at my best when I am learning and when I invest in personal growth.
 Every opportunity to digest a fresh perspective provides a chance to bring something new into my business coaching practice, some additional knowledge or tips that help me in my journey toward improved mastery and maturity that I can then share with the leaders I work with.

 Along the way, there are a few books that have really helped to shape my personal views as well as my approach to assisting small business owners and leaders as they implement plans for personal and professional leadership development.